bil-racso/oscar-cbls/userguide/source/oscar-cbls.rst

 OscaR.cbls has two main modeling concepts: variables, and invariants.

 OscaR.cbls natively supports three types of variables: integers, sets of integers and sequences of integers.
-Sequence variables rely on dedicated data structures to ensure an efficient representation of their value.
-All data structure representing values of variable are non-mutable, so that the value of a variable can be saved by simply copying a reference to its value.
+All data structure representing values of variable are non-mutable, so that the value of a variable can be saved by simply copying a reference to its value (or the value itself in the case of an integer variable).

-Invariants are mathematical operators that maintain the value of one or more variable according to a set of inputs and acording to their specefication.
+Invariants are mathematical operators that maintain the value of one or more variable according to a set of inputs and according to their specification.
 For instance, there is an invariant ``Sum2`` that has two input variables that are CBLSIntVar, and maintain an output CBLSIntar to be the sum of the two input ones.
 Invariants are directed, that is an instance of invariant has designated input and output variables.
 There is a library of roughly eighty invariants available in OscaR.cbls.

-There are a set of rather simple invariants, ad some more complex ones, mainly on sequences that are so-called "global invariants".
+There are a set of rather simple invariants, and some more complex ones, mainly on sequences that are so-called "global invariants".
 Global invariants are called this way because tehy implement rather complex formulas, and make use of dedicated algorithm to implement them.
 An example of such global invariant is the ConstantRoutingDistance invariant over vehicle routes.
-Let be a variable of type CBLSSeqVar, representing the route of v vehicles. the invariant ConstantRoutingDistance inputs this CBLSSeqVar and a distance matrix, and maintins an array of v CBLSIntVar to be the length of the route of each vehicle.
+Let be a variable of type CBLSSeqVar, representing the route of v vehicles.
+The invariant ConstantRoutingDistance inputs this CBLSSeqVar and a distance matrix, and maintins an array of v CBLSIntVar to be the length of the route of each vehicle.

 OscaR.cbls also supports constraints.
 They are specific objects that have two main features:
  1. they define a violation degree that is related to their specification it is moreless a distance between the current value of their input variable and an assignemnt for these variable that satisfies the constraints.
 Constraints are actually invariants with this violation as output variable.